 Do we have to live in the parish?

 Usually, children should be baptised in the church of the parish where they live so they become part of that church family but it is possible to be baptised in another church – do ask if you are in doubt.

 May we have a private service of baptism?

 Baptisms normally take place in the church’s main service so that the church community can welcome your child into the church family.
 If this is difficult for you, please talk to us.

 Godparents are trusted friends of the family whose role is to help bring up the child as a Christian.
 For this reason, godparents should have been baptised (and confirmed if possible).
 There should be three godparents – again, do ask if you are in any doubt.

 What sort of preparation do we need for baptism?
 There will usually be one evening session to introduce you to the church, explain the service and explore the journey of faith the family will be starting with the church and godparents but please come and visit us and experience some services for yourself if you are not already familiar with St Giles Church.

 What happens after baptism?
 Once you are baptised, you belong not only to your local church family but to the world wide Christian community!
 All of us need each other’s support to develop our faith.
-Our church runs a mother and toddler group and Messy Church once a month which are especially for young families in the village.
+Normally, our church runs a mother and toddler group and Messy Church once a month which are especially for young families in the village.
 We also welcome families at our Sunday services where children enjoy their own teaching during the service.